Bohemian F.C.

-Bohemians were founded by members of the Bell's Academy civil service training college, the Royal Hibernian Military School, medical students and others, on 6 September 1890 in the Phoenix Park Gate Lodge beside the North Circular Road entrance and played its first games in the Park's Polo Grounds.
+Bohemians were founded by members of Bell's Academy (a Civil Service college), the Royal Hibernian Military School (a school for orphaned children of members of the British armed forces in Ireland), medical students and others, on 6 September 1890 in the Phoenix Park Gate Lodge beside the North Circular Road entrance and played its first games in the Park's Polo Grounds.
 They were one of the founding members of the League of Ireland in 1921, after their withdrawal from the Irish Football League.
 They established themselves as a major force within the first 15 years of the League of Ireland, winning 5 league titles, 2 FAI Cups and 4 Shields, but struggled for decades after that, largely due to their strict amateur status, going 34 seasons without winning a major trophy.

-Bohemians dropped their amateur ethos in 1969 and proceeded to win 2 League titles, 2 FAI Cups, and 2 League cups during the 1970s.
+Bohemians dropped their amateur ethos in 1969 and proceeded to win 2 League titles, 2 FAI Cups, and 2 League cups during the season 1970s.
 They suffered a further decline throughout the 1980s and most of the 1990s before claiming League and Cup doubles in 2001 and 2008, alongside the 2003 and most recently 2009 title wins.
+They are the only club to have won all four domestic trophy 'doubles' available in Irish football history (League and FAI Cup, League and Shield, League and Dublin City Cup, and League and League Cup).

 Bohemians play their home matches at Dalymount Park in Phibsborough on the northside of Dublin.
 They are owned 100% by the members of the club.
 Their club colours are red and black, which they adopted at the 4th AGM in October 1893.
-Bohemians supporters often refer to their club by a number of nicknames including Bohs and The Gypsies, and provide one half of a bitter rivalry with southside club, Shamrock Rovers.
+Bohemians supporters often refer to their club by a number of nicknames including Bohs, The Gypsies and Dublin's Originals, and provide one half of a bitter rivalry with southside club, Shamrock Rovers.